Exercise to Manage Chronic Pain

 While exercise can be very beneficial for people with chronic pain, it is important to note that some forms of exercise are better than others.
 For example, running and high-impact aerobics are not ideal for chronic pain sufferers.
 Walking, on the other hand, is a great low-impact option.

-Other good types of exercise for people with chronic pain include:
+Other suitable types of exercise for people with chronic pain include:

 Work with a Professional

-No matter what type of exercise you choose, it is important to work with a professional.
-Whether you are lifting weights with a personal trainer or taking yoga classes from an instructor who has experience working with people with chronic pain, having a knowledgeable professional on your side can help you avoid injury and see improvements faster.
+No matter what type of exercise you choose, it is vital to work with a professional.
+Whether lifting weights with a personal trainer or taking yoga classes from an instructor who has experience working with people with chronic pain, having a knowledgeable professional on your side can help you avoid injury and see improvements faster.

 If you are not sure where to turn, talk to your doctor.
-Let him or her know that you are interested in taking up exercise and ask if they know any trainers or instructors with whom they can put you in touch.
+Let them know that you are interested in taking up exercise and ask if they know any trainers or instructors with whom they can put you in touch.

 Choose the Right Time of Day to Exercise